S0001Light/SHELLGUARD---A-TWO-PASSWORD-SOLUTION---CoPilot-and-I/README.md

 You might need Python 3.13.15 installed to get the pip installations to work.
 And, the newest Python for another pip installation.
 2 Installs

+each make password is separate and unique to each ShellGuard

+if you change your password is as simple as running make_password.py and copying and replacing both key.bin and password.dat to

+C:\ShellGuard\*.*